liangchen1ce/liangchen1ce.github.io/cv-english.markdown

 ## Honors and Awards

 * Provicial-Level Merit Student through half a million fresh high school graduate
-* 1st-prize Scholarship of Art Activities for the 2011-2012 academic year in Beihang University
+* 1st-prize Scholarship of Art Activities for the 2011-2012 academic year, Beihang University
 * Honorable Mentions of Mathematical Contest in Modeling
+* 3rd-prize in "Fengru Cup" Scientific and Technology Innovation Competition, Beihang University

 ## Computer Skills